chriszacny/DevOps/README.md

 DevOps
 ======

-Python package that provides object-oriented devops-related tasks in addition to workflow management.
+Python package that provides a basis for an object-oriented "devops" operational framework.